A Generalized Landauer's Principle for Unitarily Transformed Thermal Reservoirs

 However, once Landauer's principle is violated, this universality is lost.
 In such scenarios, the calculation and even the definition of entropy production become considerably challenging.
 This difficulty arises from the fact that different quantum systems may possess vastly different Hamiltonians and energy spectra, making the analysis of their joint Hilbert space after interaction highly complex.
 Evaluation becomes inherently complex due to the need to account for non-equilibrium dynamics, reservoir engineering, and emergent correlations.
 Such computations are only tractable in certain special cases, such as within the framework of Gaussian quantum mechanics \cite{Adesso2014,Ptaszynski2019,Xu:2021ihm}.
 This underscores the principle's role as a benchmark: deviations from it reveal fundamental limits of thermodynamic laws in quantum regimes.

-Unlike much of the existing literature, which seeks tighter bounds by introducing further constraints beyond the four stated conditions \cite{Goold2015,Timpanaro2020,Vu2022}, this letter rigorously demonstrates that Landauer's principle can be formally extended to the case where the initial thermal reservoir state is replaced by a unitarily transformed thermal state $\hat O \rho_{\mathrm{th}} \hat O^\dagger$.
+The four assumptions introduced in \cite{Reeb2013} constrain the form of the system–environment interaction.
+It is widely accepted that these assumptions constitute a general and minimal set of conditions.
+A natural direction for subsequent theoretical work, therefore, is to examine the specific physical role of these assumptions and explore whether modifying or extending them can lead to richer physical insights.
+Research in this direction has generally followed two main approaches.
+The first one maintains the original four assumptions, and proceeds by either imposing stricter constraints (e.g., introducing a fifth assumption) to derive tighter bounds, or by examining the behavior of specific physical quantities within particular models\cite{Goold2015,Lorenzo:2015fgu,Strasberg:2017klo,Guarnieri:2017tan,Campbell:2017pjc,Timpanaro2020,Vu2022,Rolandi:2022ose}.
+The second approach relaxes the original assumptions to derive perturbative corrections to the inequality \cite{Iyoda2017,Xu:2024xlx}.
+Our work diverges from both approaches.
+This letter provides a \emph{natural and analytic} extension of the original framework and demonstrates Landauer's principle can be formally extended to the case where the initial thermal reservoir state is replaced by a unitarily transformed thermal state $\hat O \rho_{\mathrm{th}} \hat O^\dagger$, requiring neither complex functions nor perturbative approximations.
 Here $\hat O$ is a unitary operator and $\rho_{\mathrm{th}}$ denotes the thermal state---a class that includes, for example, the STS.
-The modified principle takes the form of a work-cost inequality, obtained by replacing the original reservoir Hamiltonian $H_R$ in the heat term with an effective Hamiltonian $\hat{H}_{\mathrm{eff}} = \hat O \hat{H}_R \hat O^\dagger$.
+The modified principle takes the form of an inequality, obtained by replacing the original reservoir Hamiltonian $H_R$ with an effective Hamiltonian $\hat{H}_{\mathrm{eff}} = \hat O \hat{H}_R \hat O^\dagger$.
 For a system $S$ interacting with such a generalized reservoir, the entropy production can be identified directly as the difference between the two sides of the revised inequality, which greatly simplifies its evaluation.